400-series highways: Design standards

+The three trialed sections along with three more sections were permanently changed to the higher speed limit on April 22, 2022, and two more sections were trialed.
+The two trialed sections were made permanent along with 10 more sections on July 12, 2024.
+On October 2, 2024, Premier Doug Ford mentioned in a press conference that he had directed Transportation Minister Prabmeet Sarkaria to raise the speed limit on all remaining 400-series highway sections “where it is safe to do so”.

 Conforming with the Manual on Uniform Traffic Control Devices, Ontario utilizes green signs for guidance purposes, including distances to nearby interchanges and destinations.

 Generally, blue signage is used to list services and attractions at upcoming exits, known as Tourism-Oriented Directional Signing.

-However, several exceptions exist, notably blue guidance signage for toll highways like Highway 407, in addition to the collector lanes of highways.
+However, several exceptions exist, notably blue guidance signage for toll highways such as Highway 407, in addition to the collector lanes of highways.

 The baseline standard for the construction of or expansion to a freeway in Ontario is an average daily traffic count of 10,000 vehicles per day.
 However, other factors are considered as well, particularly future traffic volume forecasts.
 To promote economic development in a disadvantaged region (e.g., the current extension of Highway 400 to Northern Ontario), a 400-series highway may be built where the existing highway's traffic counts fall below 10,000.

 The MTO plans and finances the construction and maintenance of the King's Highway system, which includes the 400-series network.

 The system includes 1971.8 km of freeways.
 Highway 401 is the longest freeway at 828.0 km, in addition to being the widest and busiest road in Canada.
 Highway 420 is the shortest of the routes at 3.3 km.